 03 of 06

-This is bound to be a blast.
+This game is bound to be a blast.
 One player wears a drawing board on her head, attached to an elastic headband.
 She rolls to get an object she must draw on the drawing board while the other players guess what it is.
 Both the artist and the person who guesses correctly get points.
 It comes with a dry-erase marker.

 04 of 06

-A wonderful game of clay sculpting, the goal in Cluzzle is to have other players guess what objects you've created.
+An excellent game of clay sculpting, the goal in Cluzzle is to have other players guess what objects you've created.
 But you don't want them to guess it too soon or too late.
 Meanwhile, you're trying to guess what other players have created as quickly as possible.
 It's played with three to six players and ages 8 and over.
 Cluzzle is essentially a simplified version of another fun clay sculpting game, Barbarossa.

 The beauty of this game is that you don't have to have any sculpting talent to do it.
-You actually want to delay the other players guessing what you're making.
+You want to delay the other players guessing what you're making.
 However, you lose if none of them can figure out what you've made, so you must have at least minimum talent.
 It was produced by North Star Games but is not in current production.
 You can find it on Amazon.com.Continue to 5 of 6 below.

 05 of 06